Ken Fisher's Forecasting Accuracy

 How has the average public forecaster ranked?
 The overall accuracy of the group they measure based on both raw forecast count and on the average of forecaster accuracies (weighting each individual equally) is 47%.i In other words, on average, the group of public forecasters were wrong slightly more than they were right.
 Is this unexpected?
 In Ken Fisher's 2010 book, he says of investing: "The goal isn't to be error-free; it's to be right more than wrong over time.
 Overwhelmingly, most investors are wrong more than they're right.
 When you're wrong more than right, you lag the market.
 When you're right more than wrong, you may become one of the small percentages of investors, amateur or professional, who beat the market."ii

 Ken Fisher's Performance

 How does Ken Fisher rank?
-Ken Fisher, CEO of Fisher Investments, has a 60+% accuracy rating – putting him among the top-rated gurus (who have an accuracy rating).i His CXO stock market forecasting rating is based on Ken Fisher's Forbes magazine columns.
-CXO summarizes the annual performance of Ken Fisher's public stock picks relative to matching investment in the S&P 500 Index, as calculated by Forbes, for calendar years 1998 through 2009.iii
+Ken Fisher, CEO of Fisher Investments, had a 60+% accuracy rating – putting him among the top-rated gurus (who have an accuracy rating).i His CXO stock market forecasting rating is based on Ken Fisher's Forbes magazine columns.
+CXO summarized the annual performance of Ken Fisher's public stock picks relative to matching investment in the S&P 500 Index, as calculated by Forbes, for calendar years 2005-2012.iii

 Another way to assess Ken Fisher's accuracy is by looking at his Forbes' report card each year.
 Since Forbes started measuring returns in 1997 (for calendar year 1996), Ken Fisher's picks have outpaced the S&P 500 by 5.2% on average annually.iv (Note: this performance is hypothetical and reflects Forbes magazine's calculation of simulated trades based on Ken Fisher's Forbes picks.)